Jan 8 2025

 Mitigate against re-uploads with your CSAM SaferList

 When you report CSAM to NCMEC, the content goes through an important but lengthy review process to confirm that it is indeed CSAM.
 Only after that process is complete do they add the hash to their list of known CSAM.
-This means that programmatic detection won’t flag that content if it is uploaded again.
+This means that programmatic hash matching won’t flag that content if it is uploaded again.
 In other words, your platform is vulnerable to that content until you can match against it.
 SaferList helps patch that vulnerability.

 Use your SE SaferList to support enforcement of your platform’s policies